OTA HDTV Reception Q&A

 Updates on the DTV transition and how to receive over-the-air digital television for free.

-Name: Derek Justmann
+Name:

 Location: Richmond, IL, United States

 Hello there!
-I created this blog to share the information about over-the-air HDTV reception you have been wearily searching the Web or calling technical lines for.
+I created this blog to share the information about over-the-air HDTV reception you have been wearily searching the Web or calling technical lines for, whether you have decided for less expensive means to get your favorite TV shows, or still adjusting from the over the air broadcast DTV transition that occurred on June 12, 2009.
 After working for a leading antenna manufacturer for almost 5 years, during which time I've shared my expertise with those who asked on the phone and by email at work, I decided to do the same in the Blogosphere!
 Confused about getting your local HD channels?
-Let me help!
-We'll get through this crazy and confusing transition, and prepare America for June 12th, 2009 (changed from 2-17-09 by the new Obama administration although some areas may do it sooner), the date analog off-air TV broadcasts will end, and become fully digital.
-If you want to get in touch with me with antenna related questions, just leave a comment or email me.
-Comments are preferable.
+Just click through the archives, some of the most useful information is in the early posts from 2005-06.
+If you want to get in touch with me with antenna related questions, just leave a comment anywhere on this site.

 Thursday, February 14, 2008